 James Holmes is professor of strategy at the Naval War College and senior fellow at the University of Georgia School of Public and International Affairs.
-A former U.S. Navy surface warfare officer, he served as military professor at the Naval War College, College of Distance Education, and as director of a steam engineering course at the Surface Warfare Officers School Command.
-On sea duty he served as an engineering and gunnery officer on board the battleship Wisconsin.
-He is a combat veteran of the first Gulf War.
+A former U.S. Navy surface warfare officer and combat veteran of the first Gulf War, he served as a gunnery and engineering officer in the battleship Wisconsin, engineering and damage-control instructor at the Surface Warfare Officers School Command, and military professor of strategy at the Naval War College.

-Jim is a Phi Beta Kappa graduate of Vanderbilt University (B.A., mathematics and German) and earned graduate degrees from the Fletcher School of Law and Diplomacy at Tufts University (M.A.L.D. and Ph.D., international relations), Providence College (M.A., mathematics), and Salve Regina University (M.A., international relations).
-He was the recipient of the Naval War College Foundation Award in 1994, signifying the top graduate in his Naval War College class.
+Jim is a Phi Beta Kappa graduate of Vanderbilt University (B.A., mathematics and German) and completed graduate work at Salve Regina University (M.A., international relations), Providence College (M.A., mathematics), and the Fletcher School of Law and Diplomacy at Tufts University (M.A.L.D. and Ph.D., international affairs), where he was the A. Eiken Hohenberg Scholar.
+He earned the Naval War College Foundation Award, signifying the top graduate in his Naval War College class.

-He has been a visiting scholar at the Institute of International Relations, National Chengchi University (Taipei), and the Institute for Defense Studies & Analyses (New Delhi).
-He has testified before the U.S.-China Economic and Security Review Commission and spoken at such institutions as the Woodrow Wilson International Center for Scholars, French Institute of International Relations (Paris), Center for a New American Security, German Marshall Fund, Carnegie Endowment for International Peace, Clingendael Institute of International Relations (The Hague), Chinese Council of Advanced Policy Studies (Taipei), and China Institute of Contemporary International Relations (Beijing).
+He has been a visiting scholar at National Chengchi University, Taiwan, and the Institute for Defense Studies & Analyses, India.
+He has testified before the U.S.-China Economic and Security Review Commission and spoken at such institutions as Duke, Harvard, and Vanderbilt universities; the Woodrow Wilson International Center for Scholars, Washington, DC; the French Institute of International Relations (ifri), Paris; the Clingendael Institute of International Relations, The Hague; and the Chinese Council for Advanced Policy Studies, Taipei.